 On the link-in-comments approach: Directionally encouraging, but not definitive enough to call it a silver bullet.
 Worth testing with your own audience.
 Track your own reach and engagement numbers over 20-30 posts to see if the pattern holds for your specific account.

 Above all: test with your own data.
 Aggregate trends across 900,000 posts are useful for directional guidance.
 But LinkedIn's algorithm weighs dozens of signals: your industry, your audience, your posting history, your content format.
-Run your own experiments, measure what happens, and adjust from there.
+Run your own experiments.
+Measure what happens.
+Adjust.

 Methodology